Davante Adams Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Season Stats

-- This season Adams has 65 receptions (on 98 targets) for a team-high 864 receiving yards (86.4 per game) and three touchdowns.
+- Adams has been targeted 98 times and has 65 catches, leading the Packers with 864 receiving yards (86.4 ypg) plus three touchdowns.

+- So far this season, 29.2% of the 336 passes thrown by his team have gone Adams' way.

 - Adams (12 red zone targets) has been the recipient of 20.7% of his team's 58 red zone pass attempts.